 But also strange.
 Because schools didn’t close in response to the HIV pandemic, or the outbreak of gun violence, or lead-tainted drinking water.
-Schools closed in order to combat the spread of a new zoogenic coronavirus – a virus that appears to be significantly less dangerous than seasonal flu.
+Schools closed in order to combat the spread of a new zoogenic coronavirus – a virus that appears to be less dangerous than seasonal influenza.

-And yet, even though all our data suggests that Covid-19 is less dangerous than this year’s seasonal flu, lives are being up-ended.
+And yet, even though data suggests that Covid-19 is less dangerous than seasonal influenza, lives are being up-ended.